airshipit/drydock/docs/source/API.rst

 The Nodes API will provide a report of current nodes as known by the node provisioner and their status with a few hardware details.

+POST nodes
+^^^^^^^^^

+The Nodes API will provide a report of current nodes as known by the node provisioner and their status with a few hardware details.
+This API requires node_filter and site_design in the POST body to return the proper node list.

 GET nodes/hostname/builddata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^